 "We conducted a social mobility review in 2019 which recommended reaching out to school pupils to inspire aspirations, facilitating programmes with universities to support those from disadvantaged and minority backgrounds and setting up bespoke social mobility mini pupillages."

-David E.Grant, Barrister
+David E.Grant KC, Barrister

 "Our Diversity & Inclusion committee leads and coordinates Chambers’ D&I action programmes to promote increased social mobility and diversity in recruitment as well as retention of women practitioners."

-Sarah Crowther QC, Barrister, Head of Chambers
+Sarah Crowther KC, Barrister, Head of Chambers

 “When we recruit we want to build the strongest team possible.
 To help us do that we assess applications anonymously where possible, so that we judge the book – and not the cover.
 You feel that what really matters is where you are going to, not where you came from.”